9burger/PixelBot/README.md

 # PixelBot
 A simple game
+# To Do:
-TODO: create base project files
+create base project files
+<br>plan project architecture